Finger

-Human fingers
+A finger is a prominent digit on the forelimbs of most tetrapod vertebrate animals, especially those with prehensile extremities (i.e. hands) such as humans and other primates.
+Most tetrapods have five digits (pentadactyly), and short digits (i.e. significantly shorter than the metacarpal/metatarsals) are typically referred to as toes, while those that are notably elongated are called fingers.
+In humans, the fingers are flexibly articulated and opposable, serving as an important organ of tactile sensation and fine movements, which are crucial to the dexterity of the hands and the ability to grasp and manipulate objects.

+Humans

 Usually humans have five digits, the bones of which are termed phalanges, on each hand, although some people have more or fewer than five due to congenital disorders such as polydactyly or oligodactyly, or accidental or intentional amputations.
-The first digit is the thumb, followed by index finger, middle finger, ring finger, and little finger or pinkie.
+The first digit is the thumb, followed by the index finger, middle finger, ring finger, and little finger or pinkie.
 According to different definitions, the thumb can be called a finger, or not.

-English dictionaries describe finger as meaning either one of the five digits including the thumb, or one of the four excluding the thumb (in which case they are numbered from 1 to 4 starting with the index finger closest to the thumb).
+English dictionaries describe finger as meaning either one of the five digits including the thumb, or one of the four digits excluding the thumb (in which case they are numbered from 1 to 4 starting with the index finger closest to the thumb).

-Anatomy
+Structure

 Skeleton

 The thumb (connected to the trapezium) is located on one of the sides, parallel to the arm.

 The palm has five bones known as metacarpal bones, one to each of the five digits.
 Human hands contain fourteen digital bones, also called phalanges, or phalanx bones: two in the thumb (the thumb has no middle phalanx) and three in each of the four fingers.
 These are the distal phalanx, carrying the nail, the middle phalanx, and the proximal phalanx.

 Joints are formed wherever two or more of these bones meet.
 Each of the fingers has three joints: